-Sacred Games, featuring Bollywood stars Saif Ali Khan, Nawazuddin Siddiqui and Radhika Apte, is now available on Netflix.
+Sacred Games, featuring Bollywood stars Saif Ali Khan, Nawazuddin Siddiqui, and Radhika Apte, is now available on Netflix.
 It is the first original drama series produced by the streaming media giant, while several others are in production to attract Indian viewers.

 Watch the trailer here for Season 1 – Sacred Games:

-The series starts with a non-performing cop Sartaj Singh (Saif Ali Khan) getting an anonymous caller from Gaitonde (Nawazuddin Siddiqui), a notorious criminal thought to be missing or dead over a decade.
+The series starts with a non-performing cop Sartaj Singh (Saif Ali Khan) getting an anonymous caller from Gaitonde (Nawazuddin Siddiqui), a notorious criminal thought to be missing or dead for over a decade.
 With constant chat over the call, he informs Singh that something big is going to happen in Mumbai in 25 days, which will kill everyone.

 The pace of the series has been designed well with enough suspense and thrill to keep us engaged.
 Overall, the characterization has done very intelligently with varied shades of personalities.

 The story floats alternatively in the present day with Singh trying to decode the message of Gaitonde, and the past of in which Gaitonde rose to be the next big crime lord in Mumbai.
 Interestingly, we also see the narration drawing parallel to some of the key political events in India from the 70s to 90s, including the 1975 emergency and the attempts of communal polarization.